saiedmethal/MMM-AssistantMk2/README.md

 You need additional `google-assistant-sdk` library.
 See [ Manually Register a Device with the REST API](https://developers.google.com/assistant/sdk/reference/device-registration/register-device-manual#get-access-token) page.

-### Configuration
+### Configuration (DON'T PANNIC!!)
 Below values are pre-set as default values.
 It means, you can put even nothing in config field.
-(Don't panic. most of belows are not needed for you.)
+(Most of belows are not needed for you.)
 ```javascript
   config: {
 		deviceModelId: "", // (OPTIONAL for gaction)It should be described in your config.json